Michael Thomas

 “A writer of enthralling voice and startling insight.” — IMPAC Dublin Judges Citation

 Thomas received his BA from Hunter College and his MFA from Warren Wilson College.
+His writing has appeared in The New Yorker, A Public Space, The New York Times, and in Ben George’s anthology The Book of Dads.
 Currently, he is a full-time professor of English at Hunter College.
 An eloquent and charismatic speaker, Thomas easily addresses a wide variety of topics.

-Born and raised in Boston, he lives in Brooklyn with his wife and children.
+Born and raised in Boston, he currently lives in Brooklyn.

 Short Bio

-Michael Thomas is the author of The Broken King, a memoir about four generations of men in his family, and the novel Man Gone Down, winner of the prestigious IMPAC Dublin Literary Award.
-Man Gone Down was also selected as one of the New York Times Book Review’s top five novels of the year and was a Notable Book by both the New York Times and San Francisco Chronicle.
-Thomas received his BA from Hunter College and his MFA from Warren Wilson College and is a full-time professor of English at Hunter College.
+Michael Thomas is the author of The Broken King, a memoir about four generations of men in his family, and the novel Man Gone Down, winner of the prestigious International IMPAC Dublin Literary Award and a New York Times Top Ten Novel of the Year.
+His writing has appeared in A Public Space, The New York Times, and in Ben George’s anthology The Book of Dads.
+Thomas received his BA from Hunter College and his MFA from Warren Wilson College.
+He is a professor of English at Hunter College and lives in Brooklyn.

 Videos